Ümit Özdağ

-Ümit Özdağ (/tr/; born 3 March 1961) is a Turkish politician who serves as the leader of the Victory Party since 2021.
+Ümit Özdağ (/tr/; born 3 March 1961) is a Turkish politician who returned to his position as the current leader of the Victory Party after being released from prison on 17 June 2025.
+Also, prior to his arrest, he had served as the leader of the Victory Party from 26 August 2021 to 21 January 2025.

 He was deputy leader of the far-right Nationalist Movement Party (MHP) from November 2015 to February 2016.
 He announced his candidacy for the party leadership for the 8th MHP Ordinary Congress in 2006, but had his membership revoked two days later.
 After returning to the party following a successful lawsuit, he again announced his candidacy for the MHP leadership in April 2016 for the 2016 Nationalist Movement Party Extraordinary Congress, which was eventually called off after numerous legal disputes.
 He had his party membership revoked by the MHP High Disciplinary Board on 15 November 2016 joined the Good Party.
 In April 2019, he resigned from party's executive board but announced that he will continue to be in the party and continue his party-related activities.
 On 16 November 2020, Özdağ was also dismissed from the Good Party.
 He founded the right wing anti-immigrant Victory Party on 26 August 2021 and was elected the first chairman.

 Early life

-Ümit Özdağ was born on 3 March 1961 in Tokyo, Japan, where his father Muzaffer Özdağ served as a Turkish government advisor after the Coup d'etat of 1960.
+Ümit Özdağ was born on 3 March 1961 in Tokyo, Japan, where his father Muzaffer Özdağ served as a Turkish government advisor after the Coup d'état of 1960.
 His father was of Kumyk descent, born in Pınarbaşı to a family originally from Dagestan.

 His mother, Gönül Özdağ, who is a former lawyer, is the founder and first president of the MHP women's wing.
 His father was a close ally of MHP founder Alparslan Türkeş, and served as a member of the National Unity Committee that was installed following the 1960 Turkish coup d'état.

-Özdağ studied philosophy, politics and economics at the Ludwig Maximilian University of Munich, before completing a master's degree on Turkish strategic development and state planning institutions.
+Özdağ studied philosophy, politics and economics at LMU Munich, before completing a Master's degree on Turkish strategic development and state planning institutions.